diskukumber/disos/README.md

 Khairy Ibrahim dotfiles for Hyprland, Wayland compositor.

 # still under development
-This repository will be updated as development progresses
+This repository will be updated as development progresses.

 ## Details
 - distribution : openSUSE Tumbleweed